renepacchaux/huntington-bank-pavilion/README.md

 We need a map. ‍Notice the filterable options.
 Our lovely venue has a weird seating format.
 --

+Our adhoc PM Delegated a bit uphill.
+The process was freeform.
+Few guardrails were set after we did our research.
+We worked towards our overall requirements by sketching, gaining an understanding of our representative user, joining meetings - but with a shortfall in welding our visualizations together through the process, opting for focusing on the finish line.
+The result is a slightly partitioned experience for the user.

 I quickly assumed the aim of bringing in ticket sales.
 I will explain how we incorporated it into our next steps.

 We creatively sensed where to go, but it was reactive.
 How do we communicate boundaries?
 I sketched out the first steps toward a final prototype.